 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Headaches and sleep problems are partners in crime.
-“If you’re dealing with chronic headaches, or headaches that seem to appear as soon as you wake up, it could be a sleep disorder,” says Nancy Foldvary-Schaefer, DO, sleep medicine physician and Director of the Sleep Disorders Center.
+If you’re wondering why you’re waking up with headaches, know that sleep problems are often part of the puzzle.
+“If you’re dealing with chronic headaches, or headaches that seem to appear as soon as you wake up, it could be a sleep disorder,” says Nancy Foldvary-Schaefer, DO, MS, sleep medicine physician and Director of the Sleep Disorders Center.

 Lack of shuteye can also turn up the volume on other types of headaches.
-“When people aren’t sleeping well, their pain is magnified,” Dr. Foldvary-Schaefer says.
+“When people aren’t sleeping well, their pain is magnified,” Dr. Foldvary-Schaefer adds.

 And even if you’re well-rested, sleep isn’t always an escape from chronic headaches.
 Both migraines and cluster headaches can come on while you’re snoozing.
 Of course, they can also strike when you’re wide awake, and the sun is shining.

-Other headache syndromes are closely tied to sleep, Dr. Foldvary-Schaefer says.
+Other headache syndromes are closely tied to sleep, too.

 People with sleep apnea stop breathing off and on for short periods during the night.
 Snoring is the symptom most commonly associated with sleep apnea.
 But sleep apnea headaches are also surprisingly common, Dr. Foldvary-Schaefer says.

-“We think more than half of the people with sleep apnea have headaches,” she says.
-“The classic scenario is that a person wakes up with a headache each day, which goes away within 4 hours.”
+“We think more than half of the people with sleep apnea have headaches,” she adds.
+“The classic scenario is that a person wakes up with a headache each day, which goes away within four hours.”

 Yes, there is a disorder called exploding head syndrome.
 No, it’s not what it sounds like.
-(Although it would make a great story if it were.)
+(Thank goodness!)

-Like hypnic headaches, exploding head syndrome isn’t well understood, Dr. Foldvary-Schaefer says.
+Dr. Foldvary-Schaefer says exploding head syndrome isn’t well understood.
 “We believe it’s a phenomenon that happens as your wake systems shut down and your sleep systems come online.
 It’s similar to the way your muscles sometimes suddenly jerk as you transition from wake to sleep.”

 Sleep itself is pretty mysterious, so it’s no surprise that scientists have a lot to learn about the weird and wild ways our sleep systems can go awry.
 But the link between headaches and sleep problems is fairly straightforward — and mostly treatable.

-“Many of my patients found that their headaches disappeared when we treated the insomnia or sleep apnea, Dr. Foldvary-Schaefer says.
+“Many of my patients found that their headaches disappeared when we treated the insomnia or sleep apnea,” Dr. Foldvary-Schaefer notes.
 “If you have chronic headaches, it’s worth exploring whether a sleep disorder is an underlying trigger.”